QuantEcon/lecture-python-intro/_sources/cagan_ree.md

   name: python3
 ---

-# A Monetarist Theory of the Price Level
+# A Monetarist Theory of  Price Levels

 ## Introduction

-We'll use linear algebra first to explain and then do  some experiments with  a "monetarist theory of the price level".
+We'll use linear algebra first to explain and then do  some experiments with  a "monetarist theory of  price levels".

-Sometimes this theory is also called a "fiscal theory of the price level".
+Sometimes this theory is also called a "fiscal theory of  price levels".

-Such a of the price level was described by Thomas Sargent and Neil Wallace in chapter 5 of {cite}`sargent2013rational`, which reprints a  1981 article title "Unpleasant Monetarist Arithmetic".
+Such a theory of  price levels was described by Thomas Sargent and Neil Wallace in chapter 5 of {cite}`sargent2013rational`, which reprints a  1981 Federal Reserve Bank of Minneapolis article entitled "Unpleasant Monetarist Arithmetic".

-Sometimes people call it a "monetary" or "monetarist" theory of the price level because fiscal effects on the price level occur through the effects of government fiscal policy decisions on the path of the money supply.
+Sometimes people call it a "monetary" or "monetarist" theory of  price levels because fiscal effects on  price levels occur through the effects of government fiscal policy decisions on the path of the money supply.

   * a goverment's fiscal policies determine whether it **expenditures** exceed its **tax collections**
   * if its expenditures exceeds it tax collections, it can cover the difference by **printing money**